malikabuzaid55214-sys/Automated-Parcel-Storage-and-Collection-System/README.md

 This repository is released for **educational and research purposes**.

-Feel free to study, modify, and extend the project for learning and academic use.
+Feel free to study and learn the project for academic use.

 © 2026 All Rights Reserved.